Digital1O1/MPU_9250_Calibration/README.md

 Judging by the generated Excel sheets along with my limited knowledge and experience with Internal Measurement Units (IMUs) like the MPU 9250, it's extremely hard to tell if the calibration is working or not.

-However, to reiterate my intention(s) with this repository, this is an attempt to provide a guide/framework for those who are using bolderflight's library and some sort of MPU/IMU sensor.
+But circling back to my original point of creating this repository was to provide a guide/framework for those who are using bolderflight's library and whatever IMU/MPU sensor the user has on hand.

-For those who have comments/suggestions/corrections, I would love to hear back from y'all as I'm still learning alot myself as I dive deeper into the Embedded engineering world as a dude who's academically trained as a Biomedical engineer.
+As a academically trained Biomedical engineer, for those who have comments/suggestions/corrections, I would love to hear back from y'all as I'm still learning alot myself as I dive deeper into the Embedded engineering world.